entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

      - `Do you want to add a field to your entity?` (No)
      - `Do you want to add a relationship to another entity?` (No)
      - `Do you want to use separate service class for your business logic?` (Up to you)
+        - If yes:
+        - `Do you want to use a Data Transfer Object (DTO)?` (Up to you)
-     - `Do you want to add filtering?` (Up to you or `Not Needed` if you're unsure)
+        - `Do you want to add filtering?` (Up to you)
+     - `Is this entity read-only?` (Up to you)
      - `Do you want pagination on your entity?` (Yes, with infinite scroll)
+     - If you asked to be prompted about micro frontends when generating the project:
+       - `Do you want to generate micro frontends?` (Up to you)
-     - At this point the blueprint will generate controllers, repositories, services, and micro frontends for your entity generation.
+   - At this point the blueprint will generate controllers, repositories, services, and micro frontends for your entity.
-     - - `Overwrite src/main/resources/config/liquibase/master.xml?` When prompted with a conflict at this stage enter `a` for All.
+     - `Overwrite src/main/resources/config/liquibase/master.xml?` When prompted with a conflict at this stage enter `a` for All.
 This will override existing files with the configuration changes needed for your new entity.

 You now have a Entando project including a Spring Boot microservice with database integration and React-based micro frontends.